pyk595/tp/docs/UserGuide.md

 [Return to Table of Contents](#table-of-contents)

-### Assigning a recently contacted date to a contact: `contacted`
+### Adding interaction records with a contact: `contacted`

-Manually logs the date of the most recent interaction with the contact, along with a short description of the purpose of interaction.
+After meeting a client, you might want to write a note about the client, along with the meeting date.
+By using the `contacted` command, you can manually save your interaction with the person in the form of a note accompanied by a date.

 Format: `contacted INDEX d/DATE des/description`
 * `DATE` should be in the specified date format.

 Example:
-* `contacted 23 d/2022-02-11 des/Signed contract` manually logs the following interaction to the 23rd person in the displayed contact list, `Signed contract` on `2022-02-11`.
+* `contacted 23 d/2022-02-11 des/Signed contract` manually logs the following interaction with the 23rd person in the displayed contact list, `Signed contract` on `2022-02-11`.

 [Return to Table of Contents](#table-of-contents)

-### Deleting a recently contacted date from a contact: `unlog`
+### Deleting a recent interaction record with a contact: `unlog`

-Deletes the specified recently contacted date from a specified contact.
+Suppose you made a mistake while recording your interaction.
+You can easily `unlog` the saved interaction record from the specified contact.

 Format: `unlog INDEX del/INDEX`

 * `INDEX` signifies the specified contact.
 * `INDEX` refers to the index number shown in the displayed contact list.
-* `del/INDEX` signifies the contacted date to delete.
+* `del/INDEX` signifies the interaction record to delete.
-* `del/INDEX` refers to the index number shown in the contact's displayed recently contacted date list.
+* `del/INDEX` refers to the index number shown in the contact's displayed list of interaction records.

 Example:
-* `unlog 2 del/6` deletes the 6th recently contacted date from the 2nd contact in the displayed contact list.
+* `unlog 2 del/6` deletes the 6th interaction record from the 2nd contact in the displayed contact list.

 [Return to Table of Contents](#table-of-contents)

-### Listing all recently contacted dates of a contact: `logs`
+### Viewing all recent interactions with a contact: `logs`

-Lists all recently contacted dates for a specified contact.
+If you want to review your history with a contact, you can use `logs` to list all saved interaction records for the specified contact.

 Format: `logs INDEX`

 * `INDEX` signifies the specified contact.

 Example:
-* `logs 2` lists all recently contacted dates for the 2nd contact in the display contact list.
+* `logs 2` lists all recorded interactions with the 2nd contact in the displayed contact list.

 [Return to Table of Contents](#table-of-contents)

-### Listing contacts that were contacted within days: `within`
+### Viewing contacts that were contacted within days: `within`

-Lists all contacts that were contacted within specified range of days.
+Occasionally, it might be hard to remember if you met someone recently.
+The `within` command allows you to show all contacts that you had interacted with within a specified range of days.

 Format: `within DAYS`
 * DAYS must be a positive integer.

 Example:
-* `within 12` lists all contacts that were last contacted in the past 12 days.
+* `within 12` shows a list of people that were last contacted within the past 12 days.

 [Return to Table of Contents](#table-of-contents)

-### Displaying contacts contacted more than a specified number of days ago: `after`
+### Viewing contacts contacted more than a specified number of days ago: `after`

-Display contacts that have been previously contacts after a specified number of DAYS.
+When cold calling for new potential clients, you can consider looking through your old contacts instead.
+You can display a list of people that you have not been in contact with for more than a specified number of DAYS.

 Format: `after DAYS`
 * DAYS must be a positive integer.

 Example:
-* `after 12`
+* `after 50` shows a list of people that were last contacted more than 50 days ago.

 [Return to Table of Contents](#table-of-contents)

 ### Adding a reminder to a contact: `remind`

-Adds a reminder for a contact.
+It is hard to keep track of everything all at once.
+Add a reminder for a client to `remind` you about tasks.

 * `INDEX` signifies the specified contact.
 * `INDEX` refers to the index number shown in the displayed contact list.